 Case Management and Family Advocacy: We support families with multiple challenges to access needed resources and acquire self-sufficiency.
 Advocacy efforts are made on behalf of families with schools, health providers, family and immigration courts, etc.

-How Casa Corazón is Helping the Community during the pandemic
+How Casa Corazón Helped the Community during the pandemic

 Casa Corazón undertook to prepare lunches to go and grocery bags for over 100 families in need of support.